IGVF-DACC/igvfd/docs/staging_deploy.md

 $ git log --pretty
 ```

 9. After choosing the commits to be included in the tag.
-Make the tag for version `X.Y.0`:
+Make the tag for version `X.Y.Z`:
 ```
-$ export igvfd_version=X.Y.0
+$ git checkout dev
-$ git tag -a "v$igvfd_version"
+$ git tag -a vX.Y.Z # Add vX.Y.Z to details
-$ git push origin "v$igvfd_version"
+$ git push origin tags/vX.Y.Z
 ```

+10. On Github `Make a Release` from the tag, pasting the proper commits in the details.